 Vehicles and Warfare

 Different weapons can also be purchased.
-Each vehicles comes with two default weapons, a machine gun mounted to the front of the vehicle and a turret on the back controlled by a gunner.
+Each vehicle comes with two default weapons, a machine gun mounted to the front of the vehicle, and a turret on the back controlled by a gunner.

 Believe it or not, there is a final set goal in RoadKill, which is to increase your criminal reputation in the form of ranks.
 Ranks can be achieved by attacking other gangs, destroying vehicles, and street racing.
 The higher your rank, the more well known you are, and the more followers you get.

 So all in all, this game is a personal favorite of mine.
 I came across the title on accident years ago and never let it go.
 If you like vehicle warfare games, I recommend trying this game out.
 It has similarities to Twisted Metal, and the mission-based storyline shares similarities to the Grand Theft Auto series.